AY2324S2-CS2103T-T10-3/tp/docs/UserGuide.md

 **Description:**

-Shows a message explaining how to access the help page.
+- Shows a message explaining how to access the help page.
+- If the first word of a command is `help`, the rest of command will be automatically ignored by Eventy.

 ![help message](images/helpMessage.png)